-16. A staff member from the premises who is conversant 20.
-The means of escape provided for the premises shall with the operation of the CCTV system shall be on the be maintained unobstructed, free of trip hazards, be 9.
-The consumption of alcohol on the premises shall be to premises at all times when the premises is open.
-This staff immediately available and clearly identified in accordance seated customers only. member must be able to provide a Police or authorised with the plans provided.
-10. After 21:00 hours entry to the premises shall be limited council officer copies of recent CCTV images or data with 21.
-All emergency exit doors shall be available at all to pre-booked customers only. the absolute minimum of delay when requested. material times without the use of a key, code, card or 11.
-After 21:00 hours persons admitted entry to the 17.
-An incident log shall be kept at the premises, and similar means. premises shall be restricted to persons of the age of 18 or made available on request to an authorised officer of the 22.
-All emergency doors shall be maintained effectively City Council or the Police.
-It must be completed within 24 over. self-closing and not held open other than by an approved hours of the incident and will record the following: 12.
-There shall be no striptease or nudity, and all persons device. shall be decently attired at all times. (a) all crimes reported to the venue 23.
-The edges of the treads of steps and stairways shall be (b) all ejections of patrons 13.
-Substantial food and non-intoxicating beverages, maintained so as to be conspicuous. (c) any complaints received concerning crime and disorder including drinking water, shall be available in all parts 24.
-Curtains and hangings shall be arranged so as not to (d) any incidents of disorder x f the premises where alcohol is sold or supplied for (e) all seizures of drugs or offensive weapons obstruct emergency safety signs or emergency equipment.
-Consumption on the premises. (f) any faults in the CCTV system, searching equipment or 25.
-All fabrics, curtains, drapes and similar features 4.
-The number of persons permitted in the premises scanning equipment including materials used in finishing and furnishing shall (internal and external) at any one time (excluding staff) (g) any refusal of the sale of alcohol be either non-combustible or be durably or inherently shall not exceed 102. (h) any visit by a relevant authority or emergency service. flame-retarded fabric.
-Any fabrics used in escape routes 15.
-The premises shall install and maintain a (other than foyers), entertainment areas or function rooms, 18.
-A minimum of one (1) SIA licensed door supervisors comprehensive CCTV system as per the minimum shall be non-combustible. shall be on duty at the premises from 2000 hours on requirements of the Westminster Police Licensing Team.
-Thursdays, Fridays and Saturdays until close of business.
-26. The sale and supply of alcohol for consumption off the All entry and exit points will be covered enabling frontal At all other times the use of SIA door staff will be risk premises shall be rest identification of every person entering in any light assessed and a written record of this will be kept and condition.
-The CCTV system shall continually record whilst Mandatory Condition - Sale of Alcohol maintained within the venue and made available to the the premises is open for licensable activities and during Police and all relevant authorities.
-1. No supply of alcohol may be made at a time when all times when customers remain on the premises.
-All there is no designated premises supervisor in respect of 19.
-The approved arrangements at the premises, recordings shall be stored for a minimum period of 31 this licence. including means of escape provisions, emergency warning days with date and time stamping.
-Viewing of recordings equipment, the electrical installation and mechanical shall be made available immediately upon the request of equipment, shall at all material times be maintained in Police or authorised officer throughout the entire 31 2.
-No supply of alcohol may be made at a time when the good condition and full working order. day period. designated premises supervisor does not hold a personal
+- 16. A staff member from the premises who is conversant with the operation of the CCTV system shall be on the premises at all times when the premises is open.
+This staff member must be able to provide a Police or authorised council officer copies of recent CCTV images or data with the absolute minimum of delay when requested. - 17.
+An incident log shall be kept at the premises, and made available on request to an authorised officer of the City Council or the Police.
+It must be completed within 24 hours of the incident and will record the following: - (a) all crimes reported to the venue - (b) all ejections of patrons - (c) any complaints received concerning crime and disorder - (d) any incidents of disorder - (e) all seizures of drugs or offensive weapons - (f) any faults in the CCTV system, searching equipment or scanning equipment - (g) any refusal of the sale of alcohol - (h) any visit by a relevant authority or emergency service. - 18.
+A minimum of one (1) SIA licensed door supervisors shall be on duty at the premises from 2000 hours on Thursdays, Fridays and Saturdays until close of business.
+At all other times the use of SIA door staff will be risk assessed and a written record of this will be kept and maintained within the venue and made available to the Police and all relevant authorities. - 19.
+The approved arrangements at the premises, including means of escape provisions, emergency warning equipment, the electrical installation and mechanical equipment, shall at all material times be maintained in good condition and full working order.